How to Read METAR and TAF Reports

 The first code to look for should be the identifier for the report.
 In our example, the report is clearly identified by the METAR term.
 In the absence of any identified, you can also assume that a weather report is transmitted in the METAR format.

-While METAR reports are released regularly (usually hourly), unusual weather conditions can warrant the transmittal of unscheduled reports.
+While METAR reports are released regularly (usually hourly), unusual or rapidly changing weather conditions can warrant the transmittal of unscheduled reports.
 These can be identified by the SPECI tag at the start of the report.

 While memorizing all the codes for all the airports in the US is next to impossible, it should be enough to know the codes for all the airports near where you usually fly your drone so that you’ll know which METARs to pay attention to.

-The next term describes the current and the direction from which it is blowing.
+The next term describes wind speed and direction.
 The direction is indicated by the first three numbers.
-In our case, ‘190’ means that the wind is blowing 190° from the north, or from the south-southwest.
+For example, “190” means the wind is blowing from 190° on the compass (true north, not magnetic).

 5. Visibility (10SM)

-In the field of meteorology, visibility is measured and reported in the units of statute miles (SM) or miles as measured from the ground.
 In our case, the current visibility is 10 statute miles.
-It’s also possible to report this information up to a fraction of a mile.
-For instance, visibility of 9.5 statute miles will be reported as 9 1/2SM.
+It’s also possible to report this information in fractions of a mile.
+For instance, visibility of 2.5 statute miles will be reported as 2 1/2SM.

 Understanding the present weather conditions from a METAR will require knowledge of a lot of codes for descriptors and intensity indicators.
 These are described below: